RikHenson/AgeingHRF/README.md

     "ROI_data" (some mask images, example SPM.mat file, external measurements like MEG, updated canonical HRF)

-(some files in these folders need unzipping once uploaded - see README.txt within each folder).
+(some files in these folders need unzipping once downloaded - see README.txt within each folder).

 You need Matlab installed (www.mathworks.com; the present scripts used MATLAB Version 9.9.0.1495850 (R2020b) Update 1), and then download